 Writing appears deceptively simple.
 Unlike most hobbies, it requires almost no accessories.
 You do not have to invest in expensive tools (painting).
 You do not need a certain body type (dancing).
 You do not have to trek to a specific place to practice it (golf).
 It does not require feeding (horses), cleanup (pottery), or an expensive instrument (music).
 All you need to write is either pen and paper or access to a computer, and in this era anybody can manage that.
 Moreover, writing isn’t specialized–relatively few people learn ballet or oil painting, but we all learn how to put sentences together at some point during our dreary trek through the school system.
 Therefore, at least theoretically, anybody can write.

 But not everybody really wants to.
 I don’t know how many times I’ve heard someone say, “Oh, I’d write a book if only I had the time” and I always want to smile.
 If you really have a compulsion to write a book, you find the time.
 I have a friend, holder of two day jobs and mother of several young children, who rises every morning at five a.m. to get in an undisturbed hour in on her book.
 I have another friend who writes around the duties of running a farm and a family of five.
 Most people do have the time to write books, but they would rather kick back and watch “Lost”–and why shouldn’t they?
 Watching “Lost” is much easier than writing a book.

-So if you happen to live with a writer or be good friends with a writer, be kind when they respond to “How was your day?” with “Do you think readers will notice if I move the Field of the Cloth of Gold up a year?”
+So if you happen to live with a writer or be good friends with a writer, be kind when they respond to “How was your day?” with “Do you think readers will notice if I move the Field of the Cloth of Gold up by six weeks?”
 Just remember, they didn’t choose this gig.
 It chose them.